langston-barrett/tree-splicer/README.md

 complex techniques like coverage-based feedback, tree-splicer aims to achieve maximal ease-of-use by using off-the-shelf tree-sitter grammars and not requiring any instrumentation (nor even source code) for the target.
+In short, tree-splicer wants to be the [Radamsa][radamsa] of grammar-based fuzzing.

 tree-sitter grammars are resistant to syntax errors.
 Therefore, tree-splicer can even mutate syntactically-invalid inputs!
 You can also use tree-splicer